Twitter Size Guide: How To Create Beautiful Twitter Banners & Fleets

 Sometimes Twitter “likes” to crop some parts of your Twitter header image.
 That is why it is essential to know the correct dimensions, so none of your critical visual elements will be cropped again.

-Getting the correct sizes may be challenging at times.
+Getting the correct sizes and image dimensions for a specific social media network may be challenging at times.
 And let’s not forget that you must keep in mind how your Twitter banner will scale across various devices and screen resolutions.

-In the following Twitter size guide, we will go through the correct dimensions for your designs.
+In the following Twitter size guide, we will go through the correct dimensions for your designs and image size requirements.
 Besides the common Twitter banner size, you will also learn how to design cool multiple photo posts.
 We will also guide you on getting the right dimension for the newest Twitter feature: Twitter Fleets.

 What Is The Perfect Twitter Banner Size?

 Let’s start at the top of your profile.
 The Twitter header image is the first thing your profile visitors will see!
 That's why it's important to make a header that reflects not only your brand but is also in line with what you tweet about.